pipe-cd/pipecd/docs/content/en/docs/contributor-guide/architectual-overview.md

 ---
-title: "Architectual Overview"
+title: "Architectual overview"
-linkTitle: "Architectual Overview"
+linkTitle: "Architectual overview"
 weight: 3
 description: >
   This page describes the architecture of PipeCD.